applied-cyber/ac-web/content/events/25aut/_index.md

 weight: 96
 ---

+### AI Meets Cyber Defense: A Fireside Chat with Vineet Edupuganti on the Future of Autonomous Security

+*Friday, October 31, 2025 at 4:30pm* \
+*Shriram 108*

+Join us this Friday for a fireside chat with Vineet Edupuganti, Co-Founder and CEO of Cogent Security, as we explore the future of AI in cyber defense.
+It's Halloween--costumes are encouraged!

+{{< figure src="flyers/2025-10-31-cogent-fireside-chat.png" width=500 >}}

+{{% details title="Speaker: Vineet Edupuganti" closed="true" %}}

+Vineet Edupuganti is a Stanford alum, who previously led Product at Abnormal AI and is currently the Co-Founder/CEO of Cogent Security.
+Cogent is the first "AI Taskforce" for Vulnerability Management that autonomously remediates critical exposures before attackers can get to them.

+{{% /details %}}

 ### The Future of Warfare: Innovation, Iteration, and Acquisition at Speed with Kateryna Bondar

 *Thursday, October 16, 2025 at 4:00pm* \